PabloChristian/dotnet-star-wars-api/README.md

 ![DDD](./images/architecture.png)

 ## Requirements
-I recommend following the option 01, so you wont need to install and run all the other tools needed for the project to work.
+I recommend following the option 01, so you won't need to install and run all the other tools needed for the project to work.

 **Option 01: Run in Containers**
 To run the local application in containers, you will need to download and install the following: